 In Summary : Keto Mistake #1 Not Consuming Enough Salt

-Solution : Add 1/4 – 1/2 teaspoon salt (fine sea salt or pink himilayan salt) to each glass of water you drink (200ml), add extra salt to food and/or drink a cup of bone broth or stock (bouillion) each day.
+Solution: Add 1/4 – 1/2 teaspoon salt in total (fine sea salt or pink Himalayan salt) to the water you drink, add extra salt to food and/or drink a cup of bone broth or stock (bouillion) each day.
 If you have blood pressure issues or any health problems, be sure to consult you doctor before increasing salt intake.

 Keto Mistake #2 Eating Too Many Carbs